James-Montgomery/team_standards/Tips_and_Tricks.md

 * No unilateral changes.
 You are part of a team.
 Code rewrites should be by group consensus through PRs / CRs.
 * Obligation to dissent.
 Speak up and let your opinion be known.
 However, be respectful and gracefully accept if the team decides to go another way.
 * Split out brainstorming, problem solving, and review meetings.
 They are not one and the same.
+* Explicit is better than implicit.
+"Clever" code can sometimes mean unnecessarily complicated.
+* Trade of level of effort (LOE) and utility.
+If you can cut scope without impacting core features, do it.
+* Prototype rapidly.
+Don't be afraid to fail.
+Failing is usually the quickest path to learning.
+* Automate if you can.
+* Open source over proprietary.
+* Solve the root cuase of the bug.
+Don't jsut treat the symptoms.
+* Derisk when possible.
+Consistent and reliable delivery is important for team delivery.
+* PLAN AHEAD!
+Plan you code, research, lunch schedule, all of it.

 ## Tips for Reviewers